JetBrains/amper/docs/src/documentation.md

 2. the modules that `ios/app` module depends on (e.g. `- ../shared`)
 3. all the external dependencies, transitively

-> [!NOTE]
+!!! note

-> All declarations from the source Kotlin code are accessible to Swift, while external dependencies are not.
+    All declarations from the source Kotlin code are accessible to Swift, while external dependencies are not.

 ## Compose Hot Reload (experimental)